SMA OBSERVER CENTER

 Using the proposal submission facility, drafts may be created and edited at any time, but may only be submitted within a few weeks prior to the proposal deadline.
 Each proposal consists of an on-line cover form and technical information forms, and an attached scientific justification in PDF format.
 Proposals may be saved and edited on-line as often as needed prior to final submission.

-***NEW*** In order to help improve proposal preparation, programs with 16 or more sources can submit representative RA and DEC time requests for each tuning.
+[NEW] In order to help improve proposal preparation, programs with 16 or more sources can submit representative RA and DEC time requests for each tuning.
 For example, a program to observe the mm flux of 22 sources in a survey field (say, Cygnus) can choose to submit a single time request with a representative RA and DEC, rather than entering 22 separate time requests.
 The time request must include the total on source time for all the sources in that group at that tuning.
 If there are two or more tunings, then each tuning should have its own time request.
 The representative groupings must be reasonably colocated for scheduling purposes; if there are two fields, a group time request should be made for each.
 The actual target positions must still be reported, but as a simple table or list of "target_name RA DEC" as an additional page to the 4 page justification.
-This target list will not count against your 4 page justification limit.
-HOWEVER, only a target list is allowed beyond the 4 page limit for standard proposals.
+This target list will not count against the 4 page justification limit.

 RA Coverage by Semester and UV Plane Considerations